AntonHarbers/Demo-Node-Server/README.md

 A simple multi page informational site built using node js, html and javascript for the odin Project.

+The 'express' branch showcases the same project written using the express application.

 [Live Link](https://odin-node-site.tmonee23.repl.co/)

 ![Landing Page](/repoImages/landingPage.png)